 An ad operations team can be made up of many different roles such as ad schedulers (also called “ad ops coordinators”, “ad campaign managers” or “ad traffickers”), billing personnel, inventory management, yield management, vendor management and technical operations.

 In addition there are other roles not directly related to the fulfilment of ad campaigns such as ad product and project managers, account managers, sales planners and sales engineers.
-These roles may fall also under ad ops or sales (depending on how the company is organized).
+These roles may also fall under ad ops or sales (depending on how the company is organized).